Time: 104 mins.

 SYNOPSIS: A simple photography session turns the lives of Anna (Roberts) and Dan (Law) upside down, sparking an attraction they can't deny and one that eventually destroys their faith in love.
 Neither wants to hurt their current partners Alice (Portman) and Larry (Owen), but that's exactly what happens and the results of their actions brings them much suffering for their misdeeds.
 It turns out revenge is sweet and love a very dangerous game that not everyone can win.

 Owen is brilliant as the wronged lover who uses his bitterness and jealousy to win the war for Roberts' soul.
-He doesn't take playing the fool lightly and his decisions destroy whatever was left of their relationship.
-Portman really struts her acting prowess as his counterpart fool for love, proving she's all grown up.
+He doesn't take playing the fool lightly and his decisions destroy whatever chance their was to save their relationship.
+Portman really struts her acting prowess as his counterpart fool blinded by love.
+Her innocence is brutally ruined and her performance proves once and for all that she's all grown up.
 Roberts gives her deepest turn to date, playing a woman who has it all and yet can't stop herself from taking more.
-Law is his usual pretty-boy self.
-Of course, if he wasn't there'd be no reason for Roberts' to cheat.
+It's a rare side for her to show onscreen and one I wish she would indulge in more.
+Law is cast as his usual pretty-boy, self-absorbed character, which is what the film needs, but not a big stretch for him.
+Of course, if he wasn't such a charming schmuck there'd be no reason for Roberts' to cheat.
 This is an intense, unrelenting and realistic look at modern love that's emotionally entrancing yet hard to enjoy.